caotic123/Dependent-vectors-but-without-tears/README.md

 There are some other formalizations and set of theorems about dependent vectors :

-   (the standard library of Vectors in Coq, VectorDef)
+   - (the standard library of Vectors in Coq, VectorDef)

-   (Stdpp - A great extension of coq library, thanks Robbert) https://gitlab.mpi-sws.org/iris/stdpp
+   - (Stdpp - A great extension of coq library, thanks Robbert, https://gitlab.mpi-sws.org/iris/stdpp)

 Basically, the goal of this project is to be as simple as possible, that includes :